 Making the corn flake topping

-Spread over the top of the cheesy potatoes.
+Spread the crushed cornflakes over the top of the cheesy potatoes.

-Bake at 350 degrees for around 50-60 minutes, or until bubbly and browned on top.
+Step 6: Bake the cheesy cornflake potatoes at 350 degrees for around 50-60 minutes, or until bubbly and browned and crunchy on top.

-Put the leftover potatoes in an airtight container in the fridge and keep for up to 3 days.
+- Storing: Leftover cheesy potatoes can be stored in an airtight container in the refrigerator for up to 3 days.

 The flavor is so cheesy, and the crunchy corn flake topping is perfect for this dish.